 - ConocoPhillips Canada– An oil and natural gas production and exploration company with positions that focus on technology, innovation, and sustainable development.

 Related: Have you considered changing careers out of the oil and gas sector?

 Additional Places to Find and Apply for Oil and Gas Jobs

-Note: the above is not an exhaustive list, as there are many, many more companies that you may wish to research and apply with.
-Once you have been hired by a company, and have established a good reputation with your Tool Pusher/Rig Manager, it is easy to request a transfer to open positions at different rigs or locations.
-Though more often than not, when an oilfield worker finds a rig and crew that they enjoy, they are far more likely to stay with it.
+Note: the above is not an exhaustive list, as there are many more companies that you may wish to research and apply to.
+Once a company has hired you and has established a good reputation with your Tool Pusher/Rig Manager, it is easy to request a transfer to open positions at different rigs or locations.
+Though often than not, when oilfield workers find a rig and crew they enjoy, they are far more likely to stay with it.

-Not only is there an opportunity to try out different locations when working in the oil field, you can advance to new positions and test out different rigs as well.
+Not only is there an opportunity to try out different locations when working in the oil field, but you can also advance to new positions and test out different rigs.
 If you are looking at the drilling aspect of the oilfield, these are the positions that you can work your way through:

 - Floor Hand

 Once you have reached the Consultant level, you may wish to work in an office in one of the bigger centers or work onsite and travel from rig to rig.
 Regardless of the oil field job classification you wish to end up with, remember that you must be committed to hard work, teamwork, a healthy and active lifestyle, and continuing education.